-If you have lost your copy of the ticket, the appropriate court will have a copy on file.
+If you have lost your copy of a municipal citation, municipal court will have a copy on file.
 You will have to wait 7-10 days after the ticket is issued before the court can pull your case number from the system.
 If you have lost your copy of a civil citation (animal violations), contact the Natural Areas Department office at 970-416-2815, or email .
 The office will help you contact the ranger who issued the citation.

 What is the day-use fee for Gateway Natural Area?

-The daily parking fee at Gateway Natural Area is $5 (check or cash only).
+The daily parking fee at Gateway Natural Area is $6.
 Parking is free in December, January, and February.
-An annual pass is available and can be purchased at the Natural Areas Department, 1745 Hoffman Mill Road (8-5 M-F, check or credit card only) or at the Gateway Natural Area Office (hours vary, credit card, check or cash).
+An annual pass is available for purchase at the Natural Areas Department, 1745 Hoffman Mill Road (8-5 M-F, check or credit card only) or at the Gateway Natural Area Office (hours vary, credit card, check or cash).
 Gateway has an automated fee station that is available for credit and debit cards only.
 Learn more at Gateway's website.